AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/system-settings/dmx-output-mapping.md

 network adapter to use to output the protocol.
-All consoles except Quartz and Expert have two network adapters, Quartz has one, and on Titan Mobile and Simulator this depends on your computer; many laptops will have a wired network adapter and also a Wi-Fi (wireless) adapter, both of which will be shown.
+All consoles except Quartz and Expert have two network adapters, Quartz has one, and on Titan Mobile and Simulator this depends on your computer; many laptops will have a wired network adapter and also a WiFi (wireless) adapter, both of which will be shown.

 ### sACN Properties